mohamedboubaker/GPS-Tracker/README.md

 ### 2.2.1 Code documentation

 All the functions developed in this project have doxygen style documentation to explain how they work.
-This documentation is compiled and can be checked in the following link:  <a href="https://mohamedboubaker.github.io/GPS-Tracker/files.html" target="_blank">Code documentation</a>
+This documentation is compiled and can be checked in the following link:  <a href="https://mohamedboubaker.github.io/GPS-Tracker/files.html">Code documentation</a>

 ## 2.3 Server design